ehrpg/qstar/docs/index.md

 ### Charisma Skills

+#### Back story #### {.dt}

+allows you to determine if you know other characters or things about them and their life.
+Knowledge about a character or past acquaintances may improve or worsen relations with that character.

 #### Oratory #### {.dt}

 is used to sway another in ones favour through social interactions.
 It allows a